paulk-asert/groovy-data-science/README.md

 * [running as a Jupyter/BeakerX](docs/RunningBeakerX.md) notebook
 * [running in the Groovy Console or Groovy Web Console](docs/RunningConsole.md)

+### Requirements

+Most examples have been tested with at least JDK8 and JDK11.
+Examples which run with JDK11, typically also work with later JDK versions.
+Some examples have more specific requirements, e.g. JDK8 with JavaFX or JDK11+ only.
+Such requirements are noted in the specific README docs for each subproject.

 ## Scented candles and COVID-19

 When we hypothesize about a trend,